zopencommunity/meta/docs/Guides/Porting.md

 Each tool is responsible for knowing how to set its own environment up (e.g. PATH, LIBPATH, and any other environment variables).
 By default, `zopen build` will automatically add PATH, LIBPATH, and MANPATH environment variables.
 If other environment variables are needed, then you can append them by defining a `zopen_append_to_env` function as in the case of [gitport](https://github.com/zopencommunity/gitport/blob/main/buildenv#LL66-L66C20).
 Once the tool is installed, the .env file needs to be source'd from its install directory to set up the environment.
-If you are building from a zopen-community port, this `.env` file will be created as part of the install process.
+If you are building from a zopencommunity port, this `.env` file will be created as part of the install process.

 ### Create your first z/OS port leveraging the zopen framework